Types of Powers of Attorney

 What types of powers of attorney exist?

-• Official Power of Attorney: An official power of attorney is issued through notary offices or other authorized governmental institutions such as embassies and consulates abroad.
+- Official Power of Attorney: An official power of attorney is issued through notary offices or other authorized governmental institutions such as embassies and consulates abroad.
 The principal must clearly specify the scope of authority granted to the attorney within the document.
-Financial institutions and other entities may act strictly in accordance with the powers expressly granted in the document.
+Financial institutions and other entities may act strictly within the powers expressly granted in the document.
 In Islamic banking systems, banks may act as agents for account holders or depositors in certain financial transactions.
 In such cases, contractual agreements often designate the bank as an agent with authority to delegate representation to another party.
 Therefore, an attorney authorized to conduct banking transactions on behalf of a principal must also possess explicit authority to delegate powers to third parties where required.

-• Ordinary Power of Attorney: All powers of attorney that are not issued as official or judicial documents are generally classified as ordinary powers of attorney.
+- Ordinary Power of Attorney: All powers of attorney that are not issued as official or judicial documents are generally classified as ordinary powers of attorney.

 Specialized Powers of Attorney in Legal and Criminal Matters

-• Powers of Attorney Issued in Hospitals: Individuals receiving medical treatment who are unable to personally manage legal or financial affairs may appoint an attorney through a hospital-issued power of attorney.
+- Powers of Attorney Issued in Hospitals: Individuals receiving medical treatment who are unable to manage legal or financial affairs personally may appoint an attorney through a hospital-issued power of attorney.
 The patient’s signature is typically certified by hospital administration.

-• Judicial Power of Attorney: Judicial authorities may appoint a legal representative to manage the affairs of individuals who are legally incapacitated.
+- Judicial Power of Attorney: Judicial authorities may appoint a legal representative to manage the affairs of individuals who are legally incapacitated.
 Under Article 231 of the Probate Code, a trustee appointed by a court to administer the property of an incapacitated individual is treated as a legal representative with rights and responsibilities equivalent to those of an attorney.

 Duration of Powers of Attorney